ayacoo/aws-meta/README.md

 ## System requirements

-- TYPO3 version 11 is supported
+- TYPO3 version 12 is supported
-- PHP 7.4 and 8.0 should fit
+- PHP 8.1 and 8.2 should fit
 - AWS account with appropriate keys
 - EXT:filemetadata must be installed

+## TYPO3 version 11

+For TYPO3 version 11 there is the branch 1.0.0

 ---